 In fact, 10% of enterprises now use 10 or more AI applications.
 Plus, 73% of all CEOs and CHROs in the US plan to use more AI in the next 3 years.

-And for a good reason — according to Salesforce Research, 69% of IT leaders believe ML is transforming their business.
+And for a good reason — according to Salesforce Research, 69% of tech leaders believe ML is transforming their business.

 Of course, the numbers are constantly changing as the desire to implement ML for various reasons in different industries and companies keeps growing.
-However, anyone who wants to develop or implement ML into their company or products in a way that brings value have to also implement quality MLOps.
+However, anyone who wants to develop or add ML to their company or products in a valuable way has to implement quality MLOps.
 Let's take a closer look at examples of industries and companies in them.

-Of course, here it's the first use because, within the IT industry, it's much easier to implement and realize than in others.
-Also, IT companies accumulate a crazy amount of data, which gives them a tremendous opportunity to build and train their own models.
+Of course, here it's the first use because, within the tech industry, it's much easier to implement and realize than in others.
+Also, tech companies accumulate a crazy amount of data, which gives them a tremendous opportunity to build and train their own models.

 If divided by the percentage, about 75% of companies implement MLOps for service operations, 45% for product or service development, 38% for marketing and sales, 26% for supply-chain management, 22% for manufacturing, 23% for risk predictions, 17% for increasing human capacity, and 17% for strategy and corporate finance.

-Sharper Shape is a US IT company that used the Valohai platform for implementing MLOps.
+Sharper Shape is a US tech company that also uses the Valohai platform to implement MLOps.

-Automation of infrastructure and experiment management tasks that takes a third of data scientists' time
+- Automation of infrastructure and experiment management tasks that take a third of data scientists' time

-Another important area is E-Commerce because the large flow of users and the ever-expanding set of services require more complex and accurate machine learning models, thus good MLOps.
+Another important area is e-commerce because the large flow of users and the ever-expanding set of services require more complex and accurate machine learning models, thus better MLOps.

-You can see this statistic that about 23% of companies implement MLOps for service operations, 13% for product or service development, 52% for marketing and sales, 38% for supply-chain management, 7% for manufacturing, 9% for risk predictions, and 8% for increasing human capacity.
+You can see in these statistics that about 23% of companies implement MLOps for service operations, 13% for product or service development, 52% for marketing and sales, 38% for supply-chain management, 7% for manufacturing, 9% for risk predictions, and 8% for increasing human capacity.

-Booking.com, a company everyone knows, has implemented MLOps with great results.
+Booking.com, a company everyone knows, has implemented MLOps with great returns.